-(b) it would result in the highest part of the alteration being higher than the highest part of the original roof; or

-(c) it would consist of or include-

-(i) the installation, alteration or replacement of a chimney, flue or soil and vent pipe, or
+- (b) it would result in the highest part of the alteration being higher than the highest part of the original roof or - (c) it would consist of or include: - (i) the installation, alteration or replacement of a chimney, flue or soil and vent pipe, or

-Guidance on these limits is covered under Class B above and will also apply to development under Class C.
+Guidance on these limits is covered under Class B above and will also apply to development under Class C. Note, however, that in the case of Class C, measurement of height is made against the original roof and not as in Class B where it is the existing roof.